Hukadan/igdb-rs/README.md

 ## Code samples

-With igdb-rs you can easily query the Internet Game Database.
+With igdb you can easily query the Internet Game Database.

 You just need to create an IGDBClient object with your client_id and your token.
 You can sign in and generate one as explained here: